uqxli12/DeepMetagenome/README.md

-# DeepMetaProteome
+# DeepMetagenome
 A deep learning package for mining specific proteins from metaproteomes/metagenomes
 ![image](https://github.com/uqxli12/DeepMetaProteome/blob/main/img/TOA.jpg)

-## Descriptions of folders and files under the DeepMetaProteome repository
+## Descriptions of folders and files under the DeepMetagenome repository
 * "docs"
     * Includes training and test protein sequences for Metallothionein (MT).
     * For example, the fasta file of training and test sequences for Metallothionein is "training_data.npz" and "testing_data.npz",respectively.